vanruc/todoApp/README.md

 	}
 ```

-We have done the basic and needed configuration to make sure our project can run.
+We have done the basic configurations to make sure our project can run.

-Now we will moving on MySQL Data Source configuration.
+Now we will move on to MySQL Data Source configuration.

 #### Configure todoApp-ds.xml
 ```json